Improving user satisfaction and operational efficiency through digitalisation of hospitalisation claims

 Multifaceted communication strategy to encourage user adoption

-To support the new feature rollout, we considered the overall communication strategy to ensure customers have access to comprehensive information via various channels.
+To support the new feature rollout, I considered the overall communication strategy to ensure customers have access to comprehensive information via various channels.
 I designed the content for the corresponding webpage and an infographic for agents to share with clients easily over WhatsApp.

 Infographic containing quick tips on how to prepare their documents for submission